Pujari-Raj/CineWave-Video-App/README.md

 ## ⭐️ Show your support <a name="support"></a>

 > "If you enjoy this project, I'd greatly appreciate your support.
 Consider sharing it with others who might find it useful.
-Your contribution helps me grow and improve. 🚀, Don't Hesitate for starring this GitHub repoistory! "
+Your contribution helps me grow and improve. 🚀, Don't Hesitate to star this GitHub repository! "

 <p align="right">(<a href="#readme-top">back to top</a>)</p>